One Of Hawaii's Top Auto Accident

 This may be one of the most frequent questions that Hawaii injury lawyers receive.
-Although it would be great if the answer was a simple one, unfortunately, it’s not.
-There are many different factors that go into determining the value of one’s Hawaii car accident injury case.
-We always try to settle our client’s injury cases so they don’t have to go through the stressful and time-consuming process of taking a case to court.
+Although it would be great if the answer were a simple one, unfortunately, it’s not.
+Many different factors go into determining the value of one’s Hawaii car accident injury case.
+We always try to settle our client’s injury cases, so they don’t have to go through the stressful and time-consuming process of taking a case to court.
 During the settlement process, the person who determines how much the injury claim is worth is the Hawaii insurance adjuster and his or her manager.

 Nothing is certain when it comes to making injury claims.
-About 80% of the time we can make a pretty good guess how much an insurance adjuster will offer.
-However, about 10% of the time an adjuster will shock us with a settlement offer much higher than we expected and 10%of the time an adjuster will shock us with a settlement offer much lower than we expected.
+About 80% of the time, we can make a pretty good guess of how much an insurance adjuster will offer.
+However, about 10% of the time, an adjuster will shock us with a settlement offer much higher than we expected, and 10%of the time, an adjuster will shock us with a settlement offer much lower than we expected.

 It is always completely up to our clients whether they want to accept a Hawaii insurance adjustor’s settlement offer or not.
-If they feel that an offer is much lower than they deserve for the motor vehicle injuries than it is up to them if they want to proceed to litigation.
+If they feel that an offer is much lower than they deserve for the motor vehicle injuries, then it is up to them if they want to proceed to litigation.

 The question of how much our client’s Honolulu car accident injuries are worth will then be determined by a jury.
 Juries in Hawaii tend to be quite conservative.
 They don’t usually award large amounts, especially in cases involving “soft tissue” injuries.
-We often talk to juries after the trial and they usually say things like: “We’re just tired of all these lawsuits…We’re tired of people always wanting to sue for everything..."
-When deciding to take an injury case to a jury or not, it’s important to remember that in general the majority of the population in Hawaii has not been injured in an auto accident so they may not be very sympathetic.
+We often talk to juries after the trial, and they usually say things like: “We’re just tired of all these lawsuits…We’re tired of people always wanting to sue everything….”
+When deciding to take an injury case to a jury or not, it’s important to remember that, in general, the majority of the population in Hawaii has not been injured in an auto accident, so they may not be very sympathetic.
 They also usually have a false belief that injury cases make their insurance rates go up.